aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`

-Type of the identity either GROUP or USER, to be used when SSO is used as an authentication mode.
+Required Type of the identity either GROUP or USER, to be used when SSO is used as an authentication mode {@see SSOIdentityType}.

 ---